kindista/kindista/src/markdown/faq.md

 group**".
 If that button is not on the group's profile page, membership for the group is _by invitation only_.

 <small><a href="#questions">Return to questions</a></small>

+<a id="multiple-group-locations"></a>

+### Can I add multiple locations for our group?

+For technical reasons, groups are not able to have multiple locations at this time.
+However, if your group has multiple locations, you are permitted to create separate group profiles for each location.

+<small><a href="#questions">Return to questions</a></small>